What is the Climate Action Day about?

 The World Climate Conference 2015 in Paris was a real landmark, as for the first time politicians presented a climate protection treaty that was supposed to apply equally to all participating countries.
 The central aim of the Paris Agreement is to keep the global temperature rise below 2 degrees Celsius.

 The 24th World Climate Conference (COP 24) will take place in Poland from the 3rd to the 14th of December under Polish presidency.
 Diplomats, politicians and representatives of civil society will define steps for the practical implementation of the Paris Protocol of 2015.
 The intention is to specify uniform rules on how CO2 emissions have to be measured and indicated without offering the possibility to the participating states to falsify the results.

 The Climate Action Day is a worldwide movement of young people who are not indifferent to climate change and global injustice.
 United we are strong for climate protection!
 We point up alternative opportunities for action and learn from each other.

-Become part of the worldwide movement and show the world what young people can achieve – on their own, with friends, with your youth group or school class.
-Win friends, acquaintances or your family over to participate in a conscious commitment to environment and climate protection during one day or week in November.
+Become part of this worldwide movement and show the world what young people can achieve.
+Win friends, acquaintances or your family over to participate in a conscious commitment to environment and climate protection one day or one week in December.
 Why should we leave it to the politicians to decide on the future of our planet Earth?